wovnep/aniluv/README.md

 Aniluv is still under development.
 These are the features currently available on the app.

 -   Watch anime (Tv shows, Movies, etc.)
+-   Choose between gogoanime and crunchyroll ([more](https://github.com/wovnep/aniluv#crunchyroll-vs-gogoanime))
--   Connect Anilist and manage your anime list(Login to see manage option.)
+-   Connect Anilist and manage your anime list (Login to see manage option below player)
 -   Supports Windows, Linux and macOS
 -   Search and view anime info
 -   Get trending/popular releases
 -   Low memory usage, achieved by using rust on the backend (Tauri)

+## Crunchyroll vs Gogoanime

+If you can understand English just stick with Gogoanime.
+It's the most reliable anime provider, Or if you want other languages subtitles (depending on the anime), go with Crunchyroll.
+The Crunchyroll option bit slower to load anime, but after that you are fine.

 ## Download